What is an accounting voucher?

 - Signature of manager or authorised person

 - Signature of receivers (for bank payment voucher or cash payment voucher)

-These vouchers in accounting are the base of the entire accounting system.
-It is very important to carefully prepare the voucher as any mistakes made in the voucher can result in preparing the wrong documents.
-So, while preparing a voucher in accounting, an accountant must follow certain procedures as mentioned below.
+It is very important to carefully prepare the voucher as any mistake can cause of lot of trouble for business owners.
+So, while preparing a voucher, an accountant must follow certain procedures as mentioned below.

 - All the supporting documents must be carefully verified (date, amount, nature of transactions, signature)

 - All the supporting documents must be approved by an authorised person

 - The accountant should select the type of voucher to be used for preparing the transaction

 - The accountant must make sure that the voucher’s debit and credit sides are balanced

 Moreover, an accountant must allot the correct account head to avoid any kind of mistakes in recording the transactions.